-Canterbury is heavily reliant on key connectivity infrastructure that need investment to ensure the region's resilience and business productivity remain strong.
-This investment includes Ashburton bridge, the reliability of Cook Strait ferries, rail shipping, coastal shipping and the network capacity for electrification of a number of industries and Small business operations.
-Additionally, we must focus on expanding digital infrastructure to ensure widespread access to high-speed internet.
+Canterbury is heavily reliant on key connectivity infrastructure that needs investment to ensure the region's resilience and business productivity remain strong.
+This investment includes the Ashburton bridge, the reliability of Cook Strait ferries, coastal shipping, and the network capacity for the uptake of transport electrification.
+Additionally, we must focus on expanding digital infrastructure to ensure widespread access to high-speed internet across our rural communities